 Those deals had multiples of between 9.6 times and 10 times Ebitda, according to Alan Alanis, an analyst at JPMorgan in New York.
 Coca-Cola Femsa paid about $2.50 per unit case of volume in the Philippines deal, compared with about $4.80 in its Mexican deals, Gonzalez said.

 Coca-Cola Femsa is 49 percent owned by Fomento Economico Mexicano and Coca-Cola has a 29 percent stake, according to its website.
-The Bill & Melinda Gates Foundation and Cascade Investment LLC, which manages money for billionaire Gates, own about 19 percent of Coca-Cola Femsa’s American depositary receipts, according to data (KOF) compiled by Bloomberg.
+The Bill & Melinda Gates Foundation and Cascade Investment LLC, which manages money for billionaire Gates, own about 19 percent of Coca-Cola Femsa’s American depositary receipts, according to data (KOF:US) compiled by Bloomberg.

 In addition to its home market, Coca-Cola Femsa has rights to sell drinks such as Coke, Sprite and Fanta in parts of Guatemala, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Brazil and Argentina, according to its website.